 \subsection{Parallelization}

-We parallelize the filter as follows: We create $F$ independent subfilters, such that the total number of buckets (or windows) $B$ is divided equally among the $F$ subfilters, with $\lceil B / F \rceil$ buckets or windows per subfilter.
+We parallelize the filter as follows: We create $F$ independent subfilters such that the total number of buckets (or windows) $B$ is divided equally among the $F$ subfilters, with $\lceil B / F \rceil$ buckets or windows per subfilter.
 Each subfilter is a cache-line-aligned bit array.
 For inserting or querying a key, the subfilter index is computed by an additional hash function $f_\text{sub}: \mathcal{U} \mapsto [F]$.
 The bucket (or window) address hash function now maps the key $x$ to any of the $\lceil B / F \rceil$ buckets (or windows) in the subfilter.
-To insert keys into the subfilter, one main thread delegates the work to one thread per subfilter, responsible for performing the subfilter insertion.
+To insert keys into the subfilter, one main thread delegates the work to one thread per subfilter, responsible for performing the subfilter insertions.
 To avoid locks, the threads communicate via message buffers using a consumer-producer principle, as in \cite{hackgap}.
 The main thread computes the subfilter number $f_\text{sub}(x)$ for each key $x$ and copies the key to a buffer assigned to this subfilter.
 For each subfilter, several such buffers exist, and these buffers are only read by one consumer thread responsible for insertions into this particular subfilter.
 If a buffer is full, the main thread sets an atomic volatile \texttt{ready\_to\_read} flag and continues inserting keys into other buffers.
 Among the buffers assigned to a specific subfilter, the corresponding consumer thread searches for a buffer marked as \texttt{ready\_to\_read} and inserts the keys into the subfilter.
 After all keys in the buffer are inserted, the consumer thread marks the buffer as \texttt{ready\_to\_write} indicating to the main thread that it can again insert keys into the buffer.

-Assuming that queries are processed once all keys are inserted, and given that queries only need read access, it follows that no synchronization between query threads is needed.
-Queries are thus distributed evenly across all threads.
+Queries that are processed after all keys have been inserted only need read access.
+No synchronization between query threads is needed, and queries are distributed in batches evenly across threads.